ed3899/ed3899/README.md

 Full Stack Software Engineer
 ----------------------------

-I love solving problems in Web Apps and getting a decent pay for it.
+I love solving problems and getting paid to do so.

 * ✉️  You can contact me at [ed.wacc1995@gmail.com](mailto:ed.wacc1995@gmail.com)